Wood and Bio Mass Heat

-Combustion values of wet and dry wood - Btu/pounds, kJ/kg and kcal/kg
+Combustion heat values for wet and dry wood - Btu/pounds, kJ/kg and kcal/kg.

 When wood is alive and fresh it consists primarily of water, i.e. most of the weight is actually water.
 After being cut to length and stacked for a year or two the average moisture content generally drops to approximately 20%.